SQL injection: Second-order SQL injection

 Second-order SQL injection occurs when an application only guards its SQL against immediate user input, but has a less strict policy when dealing with data already stored in the system.
 Therefore, although such application would manage to safely process the user input and store it without issue, it would store the malicious SQL statement as well.
 Then, when another part of that application would use that data in a query that isn't protected from SQL injection, this malicious statement might get executed.
 This attack requires more knowledge of how submitted values are later used.
 Automated web application security scanners would not easily detect this type of SQL injection and may need to be manually instructed where to check for evidence that it is being attempted.

 In order to protect from this kind of attack, all SQL processing must be uniformly secure, despite the data source.

+Out-of-Band SQL injection

+Out-of-Band (OOB) SQL injection occurs when the results of the SQLi can only be retrieved by a separate outbound HTTP or DNS channel from the target to a listening server.
+For OOB SQLi to be exploited: the malicious SQL query must be executed, the server must be communicating on a public network, and a listening server must be used to capture the results.
+Burp Suite Collaborator can be used as a listening server.